Annette Ziegler: 2007 election

+Tenure

-In 2015, Ziegler joined the 4-person majority that ended the John Doe investigation into possibly illegal coordination between the 2010 gubernatorial campaign of Scott Walker and Wisconsin Manufacturers & Commerce and Wisconsin Club for Growth.
+In 2015, Ziegler joined the four-justice majority that ended the John Doe investigation into possibly illegal coordination between the 2010 gubernatorial campaign of Scott Walker and Wisconsin Manufacturers & Commerce and Wisconsin Club for Growth.
 The court ruled that such coordination, if it had occurred, would be legal.
 The sweeping ruling upended Wisconsin campaign finance rules, enabling close coordination between campaigns and political action committees, which do not have to disclose their donors.

-In 2017, she joined a 5 to 2 decision to strike down a rule that would have required judges to recuse from cases where they had received lawful campaign contributions from one of the interested parties.
+In 2017, she joined a 5–2 decision to strike down a rule that would have required judges to recuse from cases where they had received lawful campaign contributions from one of the interested parties.

 Ziegler was reelected in 2017 without opposition.
-Her term expires on July 31, 2027.
+Her second term expires on July 31, 2027.

 In 2021, Chief Justice Patience Roggensack, then 80 years old, declined to seek another two-year term as chief justice.
-On April 14, 2021, Ziegler's colleagues elected her as the next Chief Justice of the Wisconsin Supreme Court, effective May 1, 2021.
+On April 14, 2021, Ziegler's colleagues elected her as the next chief justice of the Wisconsin Supreme Court, effective May 1, 2021.
 Ziegler is the second chief justice to be elected by her colleagues since the constitution was amended to establish this selection process.

+Zeigler is generally regarded as part of the court's conservative wing.

+Since the swearing-in of Janet Protasiewicz in 2023 and the emergence of a liberal majority on the Court, Ziegler has come into frequent conflict with her more liberal colleagues, whom she accuses of judicial activism and staging a "coup".
+This criticism was the main focus of her vehement dissent in Clarke v.
+Wisconsin Elections Commission, in which she wrote that the majority (often referred to in the dissent as the "court of four") "takes a wrecking ball to the law, making no room, nor having any need, for longstanding practices, procedures, traditions, the law, or even their co-equal fellow branches of government.
+Their activism damages the judiciary as a whole."